 Other Photography Gear and Accessories that I use:

 These are the other products that I use on a regular basis for the type of photography I do.
 I will try to make few more post about these to explain in depth.

 Sandisk Class 10 memory cards

-I prefer using class 10 memory cards as it has a quick capabilities to record heavy data. e.g. HD, raw photos etc.
+I prefer using class 10 memory cards as it has quick capabilities to record heavy data. e.g. HD, raw photos etc.

-As I do a lot of walking with the type of photography I’m doing, having a little tripod and small camera bag to carry around is pretty handy.
+As I do a lot of walking with the type of photography I’m doing, having a little tripod and a small camera bag to carry around is pretty handy.
 You can read here my personal review of the ThinkTank Urban Approach 10.

 For landscape/travel photography, these are the accessories you should have in your bag.
 The Polarising filter will help increase your image contrast, and the ND filter will help you for the long exposure shots.

 As a standard, I always have an extra battery.